 Any other scholarships awarded by UNIGE or the Canton of Geneva continue to be paid during the exchange.

-On behalf of the Swiss Confederation, swissuniversities awards scholarships provided by about 40 countries, intended for students from Switzerland.
+On behalf of the Swiss Confederation, swissuniversities awards scholarships provided by about 40 countries, intended for students from Switzerland for study abroad.

 The Academic Exchange Office does not handle applications for these scholarships.
 However, if you remain registered at UNIGE during your stay abroad, please contact us to qualify for exemption from UNIGE registration fees.